hi-ogawa/vite-plugins/packages/vite-node-miniflare/src/client/polyfills/README.md

-Minimal node polyfills to bundle `vite-node/client` for workerd environment
+Minimal patches/polyfills to bundle `vite-node/client` for workerd environment